LeakFlood/tab-out-custom/README.md

 # Tab Out Custom

+A customized Chrome new tab workflow dashboard based on [Tab Out](https://github.com/zarazhangrui/tab-out).

 Original project by [Zara](https://github.com/zarazhangrui).
 Customized by [LK.](https://github.com/LeakFlood).

-A customized Chrome new tab dashboard based on **Tab Out**.

-This version turns the new tab page into a clean productivity dashboard with shortcut management, saved tab sessions, live open-tab cleanup, local weather, and French/English interface support.
+Tab Out Custom turns the browser new tab page into a compact productivity dashboard with shortcuts, saved sessions, open-tab cleanup, local weather, French/English support, and saved Chrome tab groups with local snapshots.

 ## Features

-### Custom new tab dashboard
+### Workflow dashboard

-Replaces Chrome’s default new tab page with a minimalist dashboard showing:
+Tab Out Custom replaces the default Chrome new tab page with a clean dashboard showing:

-* current greeting;
+* greeting;
 * live time;
 * current date;
-* weather widget;
+* local weather;
 * quick shortcuts;
 * saved sessions;
+* saved Chrome groups;
 * open tab overview.

 ### Quick shortcuts

 Add, edit, and delete custom shortcuts directly from the dashboard.

-Shortcuts are stored locally in Chrome using `chrome.storage.local`, so they are private to each user and are not included when sharing the project files.
+Shortcuts are stored locally with `chrome.storage.local`, so they stay private to each browser profile and are not included in the repository.

 ### Saved sessions

-Create reusable tab sessions from currently open tabs.
+Create reusable sessions from currently open tabs.

-A saved session can be reopened later with one click.
-Each session includes:
+Each saved session includes:

-* custom name;
+* a custom name;
 * selected tabs;
 * favicon preview;
-* edit mode;
+* one-click reopening;
-* delete option.
+* edit and delete actions.

+Sessions are useful for recurring workflows such as development, research, media, admin tools, or personal dashboards.

+### Saved Chrome groups

+Tab Out Custom can save Chrome tab groups as local snapshots.

+This adds a protection layer on top of Chrome’s native tab groups:

+* save a Chrome group;
+* keep its name, color, and tabs;
+* detect when the live Chrome group changes;
+* restore a closed group from the saved snapshot;
+* update the saved snapshot manually;
+* open a saved group as a new Chrome group;
+* ignore a detected change when needed.

+Saved groups are never modified automatically.
+When Chrome changes a group, Tab Out Custom shows the difference and lets the user decide what to do.

+Group states include:

+* **Saved / synced** — the Chrome group matches the saved snapshot;
+* **Changed** — tabs were added or removed since the last save;
+* **Closed** — the group is not currently open, but can be restored;
+* **Unsaved** — the group exists in Chrome but has not been saved yet.

 ### Open tabs overview

-Tab Out groups currently open tabs by domain and displays them as clean cards.
+Open tabs are grouped by domain and shown as compact cards.

 You can: